cyber-dojo/commander/README.md

 # cyber-dojo

-Assuming you have followed [these setup instructions](https://blog.cyber-dojo.org/2014/09/setting-up-your-own-cyber-dojo-server.html) you can use the main cyber-dojo bash script to control a [cyber-dojo](https://cyber-dojo.org) server.
+Assuming you have followed [these setup instructions](https://blog.cyber-dojo.org/2014/09/setting-up-your-own-cyber-dojo-server.html) you use the main cyber-dojo bash script to control a [cyber-dojo](https://cyber-dojo.org) server.

 To bring up a default server:
 ```bash
 $ cyber-dojo up
 ```

-To update to the latest version and then bring it up:
+To bring the server up to latest version:
 ```bash
 $ cyber-dojo update
 $ cyber-dojo up